 A large national survey showed that people with skin problems often seek out complementary health approaches, and that vitamin, mineral, and herbal supplements are the most frequently sought complementary approaches.

 What the Science Says

-- The effectiveness of homeopathy and some mind and body practices—hypnotherapy/biofeedback and massage therapy—for eczema hasn’t been proven.
+- The effectiveness of homeopathy, hypnotherapy/biofeedback, and massage therapy for eczema hasn’t been proven.

 - Research involving probiotic supplements given to pregnant mothers and infants has had mixed results; however, results from literature reviews suggest that giving certain types of probiotics, specifically Lactobacillus rhamnosus GG, to pregnant mothers and/or infants may be helpful—especially in addition to conventional treatment.

 - One literature review concluded there is little evidence that oral or topically applied Chinese herbal mixtures reduced eczema severity in children or adults.

 - The benefit of fish oil, vitamin E, minerals, multivitamins, vitamin D, selenium, vitamin B6, zinc, sea buckthorn oil, hempseed oil, and sunflower oil taken orally for eczema hasn’t been established from the limited number of studies done on these products.

 Results of small clinical trials have shown mixed results for fish oil taken orally, which may need to be taken for as long as 6 months to see an improvement.